takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 A light probe for indirect sky irradiance.

-It computes spherical harmonics of sky irradiance at its position by sampling the precomputed irradiance texture on the CPU.
+It calculates spherical harmonics of sky irradiance at its position by sampling the precomputed irradiance texture on the CPU.

 ```ts
 const skyLight = new SkyLightProbe({ irradianceTexture })